 It’s important to be prepared.

 Around the world, disasters are becoming more frequent and severe, predominantly due to the warmer oceans and rising sea levels related to climate change.
-Position your company to respond quickly to disasters that impact your stakeholders with GlobalGiving’s easy-to-use checklist.
+Position your company to respond quickly to disasters that impact your employees and customers with GlobalGiving’s easy-to-use checklist.

-A thoughtful disaster response strategy has three main components: engaging your stakeholders, understanding your available resources, and delegating duties across teams.
+A thoughtful disaster response strategy has three main components: engaging your employees and customers, understanding your available resources, and delegating duties across teams.
 We provide actionable steps for planning a natural disaster response strategy.
 Download your checklist here.

-Our “Corporate Disaster Giving Checklist” outlines three steps for engaging stakeholders, as well as ideas for evaluating your resources, setting up a digital giving solution, and developing disaster communications.
+Our “Corporate Disaster Giving Checklist” outlines three steps for engaging internal and external groups, as well as ideas for evaluating your resources, setting up a digital giving solution, and developing disaster communications.
 It highlights why companies like VMware invest in long-term recovery and preparedness and local organizations.
 Plus, learn why companies should plan to give cash donations, rather than in-kind goods.

 It also includes three ways to think about disaster response: